build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 rm -vf ${HOME}/.aws/credentials
 ```

-To confirm that you have all the CLI tools needed for this tutorial, run the following commands:
+To confirm that you have all the CLI tools needed for this tutorial, input these commands:

 ```bash
 aws --version